github/codeql/cpp/ql/test/README.md

 This document provides additional information about the C/C++ CodeQL Tests located in `cpp/ql/test`.
 See [Contributing to CodeQL](CONTRIBUTING.md) for general information about contributing to this repository.

 The tests can be run through Visual Studio Code.
-Advanced users may also use the `odasa qltest` command.
+Advanced users may also use the `codeql test run` command.

 ## Contributing to the tests